Enqvy/Mirroring/README.md

+# Download Manager

 Automated mirroring of GitHub releases and direct URLs.
-Every asset is wrapped inside a **`.zip` container** (with optional compression) and split into ⩽ 99 MB volumes so they never exceed GitHub’s file size limit.
+Every asset is wrapped inside a **`.zip` container** (optional compression) and split into ⩽ 99 MB volumes so they never exceed GitHub’s file size limit.
+Already‑compressed archives (`.zip`, `.7z`) are stored as‑is – only split if they exceed the threshold.
+All other files are compressed with **Deflate (level 9)** by default.

 ---

 ## ⚠️ Disclaimer

 **This tool is provided “as is”, without warranty of any kind.**
 I do **not** take any responsibility for the content that is downloaded, stored, or distributed by anyone using this script.

 All files mirrored by this repository are the **property of their respective owners**.
 This project is intended for **personal/archival use, software preservation, and fair‑use mirroring** only.

 If you are a copyright holder and believe your work is being mirrored without permission, please open an issue and the content will be removed immediately.

 **I do not endorse, verify, or guarantee the safety of any linked content.**
 Download and use mirrored files at your own risk.

 ---